-3. Select “Save to Dropbox.”
-If you don’t see that option, swipe all the way to the right and tap on the More button.
-From there, you will be able to enable the Dropbox extension.
+3) Select Save to Files.
+If you don’t see that option, swipe all the way down and tap on the Edit Actions button.
+From there, you will be able to enable the Files extension.

-Downloading files from a password-protected website
+Download files from a password-protected website

 The steps mentioned above work great if the file you are trying to download is available publicly from a website.
 But things can get a little tricky if you are trying to download a file or document that is stored on a password-protected website.

 Documents 5 is an amazing application that is primarily a file manager, but it’s more powerful than it sounds.
-Here is how to use it to download a file from a password-protected site.
+Here is how to use it to download a file from a password-protected site:

-2. Login to whatever website you need to use to download a file or document.
+2) Log in to whatever website you need to use to download a file or document.

-3. Locate the file you want to download, and tap on it to load it.
+3) Locate the file you want to download and tap on it to load it.

-If you choose to download the file to the Documents/Download folder, then the file will be stored locally on your device.
+If you choose to download the file to the My Files/Downloads folder, then the file will be stored locally on your device.
 From Documents 5, you will then be able to move it to iCloud or Dropbox, or Google Drive, for example.
 You will also be able to share it via email.

 Why Documents 5 is a must-have application

 Despite the fact that it is completely free, Documents 5 is a great application to have if you’re handling files on your iPhone or iPad.
 It makes downloading and moving files around a breeze.